 On a cold winter evening in January 2018, I was skimming through my credit card statements and suddenly stopped to notice a strange thing.
-There was this one recurring charge of $18.99 that was applied to my card and I couldn’t nail it’s source.
-For someone who never spent time going over his credit card (ignorance :D) but just pays off entire balance every single month, this was a wake up call of sorts.
+There was this one recurring charge of $18.99 that was applied to my card and I couldn’t nail the source.
+For someone who never spent time going over his credit card (ignorance :D) but just pays off the entire balance every single month, this was a wake-up call of sorts.

 How did we get here?

 Until that fateful day, we were a happy couple spending money without ever thinking where it went.
 Fortunately, we weren’t short on income.
 Given our incomes, we were sort of taking it easy and never really looked at how “being in debt” stopped us making the most out of our fabulous income.
 Like they say, “instead of telling money where to go, we spent it and wondered where it went.”

 I had falsely believed that a good credit score was an indicator of wealth.
 How silly of me!
 So in order to achieve that perfect score, I had about 7 credit cards to my name including one store card (these are some of the worst cards you can own, more on them in a different post) and bought a car with 72-month loan term.
 I should have known better that playing the credit score game was never going to allow me to get out of debt since credit score only indicates how much I borrowed and how well I paid it off.
 I knew I missed something very basic about personal finance.